CITF-Malaysia/citf-public/CONTRIB.md

 _This section is non-promisory.
 Rather, it is a way for us (and the community) to systematically surveil the analytical thinking surrounding the programme, and collate data constraints facing the open community.
 Submit a pull request to add to this list._

 1) Brand of vaccine used in relation to `dose1_daily` and `dose2_daily`.
 Required to derive completion rates once single-dose vaccines are used, and could be beneficial for research regarding vax efficacy.
+2) As there are form fields in `vaxreg_state.csv` data, can we add those fields on `vax_state.csv` as well?
+This will help to compare the registration data with those vaccinated.

 ---